gruntwork-io/docs/docs/pipelines/security/audit-log.md

 }
 ```

-Combined with a [query service](#querying-data), you can perform analytics on usage of Gruntwork Pipelines in your AWS accounts.
+Combined with a [query service](#querying-data), you can use data from CloudTrail to perform analytics on usage of Gruntwork Pipelines in your AWS accounts.

 ## Where you can find logs